MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_cmd_twiss.rst

 The header of the *mtable* contains the fields in the default order: [#f3]_

 	**name**
-	 The name of the command that created the :literal:`"track"`.
+	 The name of the command that created the *mtable*, e.g. :literal:`"track"`.
 	**type**
-	 The type of the :literal:`"track"`.
+	 The type of the *mtable*, i.e. :literal:`"track"`.
 	**title**
 	 The value of the command attribute :literal:`title`.
 	**origin**
-	 The origin of the application that created the :literal:`"MAD 1.0.0 OSX 64"`.
+	 The origin of the application that created the *mtable*, e.g. :literal:`"MAD 1.0.0 OSX 64"`.
 	**date**
-	 The date of the creation of the :literal:`"27/05/20"`.
+	 The date of the creation of the *mtable*, e.g. :literal:`"27/05/20"`.
 	**time**
-	 The time of the creation of the :literal:`"19:18:36"`.
+	 The time of the creation of the *mtable*, e.g. :literal:`"19:18:36"`.
 	**refcol**
 	 The reference *column* for the *mtable* dictionnary, e.g. :literal:`"name"`.
 	**direction**